aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/chain_id.md

 # Module `0x1::chain_id`

-The chain id distinguishes between different chains (e.g., testnet and the main network).
-One important role is to prevent transactions intended for one chain from being executed on another.
-This code provides a container for storing a chain id and functions to initialize and get it.
+The chain id distinguishes between different chains (e.g., testnet and the main network).<br/> One important role is to prevent transactions intended for one chain from being executed on another.<br/> This code provides a container for storing a chain id and functions to initialize and get it.

 -  [Resource `ChainId`](#0x1_chain_id_ChainId)